 Agendas and minutes are available on our eScribe website.
 Agendas and minutes from the last 12 months that are not available on eScribe can be downloaded below.

 If you have difficulty viewing the background papers call us on 07 3412 5463 to request copies in a higher resolution.

-Commencing from January 2020, Ordinary Council meetings are live-streamed to the public from Council’s YouTube channel.
-To view the Ordinary Council meeting video recordings, please visit our YouTube page.
+Ordinary Council meetings are live-streamed to the public from Council’s YouTube channel.
+You can view the Ordinary Council meeting video recordings on our YouTube page.

 Ordinary Council meeting minutes